changcui/knowledge/README.md

 # knowledge
-A repo to store my knowledge, for reading cross platform, not for sharing.
+A repo to store my knowledge, for reading across platform.